Equine Health Benefits of Prickly Pear

 Let's dig in a little further because it is helpful to know what some of the nutrition terms are when evaluating foods.
 Like... flavonoids and polyphenols.
 Flavonoids are a group of plant metabolites thought to provide health benefits through cell signaling pathways and antioxidant effects.
 Polyphenols are micronutrients with antioxidant activity that play an important role in preventing and reducing the progression of a number of chronic health problems.
 Polyphenols also play an important role as a prebiotic, increasing the ratio of beneficial bacteria in your gut.
 So, plants rich in flavonoids and polyphenols are very, very good for a body.

 Beyond their helpful nutritional profile, ongoing research at the NIH (and elsewhere) shows that regular consumption of prickly pear can lower glucose levels and improve lipid function in humans and animals.
-This is great news for people AND animals suffering from Type II diabetes and a number of other problematic disorders.
+This is great news for people AND animals suffering from Type II diabetes and several other problematic disorders.

 to shop our Prickly Pear Chia products.